Professor Becky Francis Professor of Education and Social Justice

 ; and has also co-edited several readers on theory and practice in gender and education, including the Sage Handbook of Gender and Education (2006)

-Becky is a member of the Centre for Public Policy Research and Director of the 'Education, Policy and Society' and 'Education and Professional Studies' MA courses.
+Becky is a member of the Centre for Public Policy Research and leads courses on the MA Modular programmes.

 Please follow this link to see details of my research project on social mobility